salojkg/plotly_chart/README.md

 - D3.js
 - Bootstrap

-Dashboard can be view at : https://salojkg.github.io/plotly_chart
+Dashboard can be viewed at : https://salojkg.github.io/plotly_chart